-Payment Plans: Instalment payment plan arrangements for programmes that span a period of time, e.g. dance series, are available to enable spread out payments that merge with your life and budget.
-For the upcoming African Goddesses Dance Series in Westlands for example, a 4-part payment plan is available.
+Payment Plans: Instalment payment plan arrangements for programmes that span a period of time, e.g. multi-week dance series, are available to enable spread out payments that merge with your life and budget.
+For the African Goddesses Dance Series in Westlands for example, a 4-part payment plan is available.

 Barter: CAVEAT: The sliding scale still relies on money as a unit.
 While we live in a system in which money is a form of powerful resource, I am interested in creating and re-imagining alternative relationships [see this article on barter for example] outside of or beyond those created by money.
 Where they make sense, barter exchanges, in-kind contributions, and other value exchanges are possible.
 Contact me if you would like to engage through these ways.

 Pay According To Value: Finally, I offer some of my offerings through Pay According To Value (PATV) arrangements such as my Joy Dance Series in 2020 at Arboretum.
 Pay According To Value offerings invite you to rethink what has value in your life, and decide how much value participating in one of my offerings has for you, as well as how much value, and in what forms, you are able to put back into the community at a particular time (in that moment or spread out).
 I previously offered Pay What You Decide offerings but prefer to say Pay According To Value to emphasise that through this engagement we are honouring the value we participate in by reciprocating with the value we give.

 In engaging with this value exchange system honestly you are participating in re-imagining the ways we can all be in community together for regenerated life.